ggreco77/GWsky/README.md

     sky position in degrees; RA[deg], DEC[deg]

     ID : str
-    object ID to display in the Aladin plan.
+    object ID to display in the Aladin plan

 **Return:**